Hepatitis C care at Mayo Clinic

 Your Mayo Clinic care team

-Mayo Clinic's hepatitis C care teams include doctors trained in liver disease (hepatologists), specialists in infectious disease, diagnostic radiologists and pathologists, and, if necessary, liver transplant experts in medical and surgical subspecialties.
+Mayo Clinic's hepatitis C care teams include doctors trained in liver disease (hepatologists), specialists in infectious disease, diagnostic radiologists and pathologists, and if necessary, liver transplant experts in medical and surgical subspecialties.
 Rounding out the team are advanced-practice nurses, physician assistants and other allied health professionals, some of whom focus exclusively on caring for patients with hepatitis C.

 Advanced diagnosis and treatment

-At Mayo Clinic, you have access to the latest advances in hepatitis C diagnosis and treatment, including:
+Mayo Clinic has participated in many research trials of the newest hepatitis C treatment options.
+Therefore, at Mayo Clinic, you have access to the latest advances in hepatitis C diagnosis and treatment, including:

 - New medications.
 Researchers at Mayo Clinic have made significant contributions to clinical trials of direct-acting antiviral medications in chronic hepatitis C, particularly in patients with cirrhosis, patients with other infections that worsen hepatitis C (hepatitis B and human immunodeficiency virus) and patients infected with less common HCV genotypes.